-A time-saving button, this simplified control lets you quickly set and start microwave cooking without the need to press START/Enter.
+A time-saving button, this simplified control lets you quickly set and start microwave cooking without the need to touch START/Enter.

-Exaple: To set ADD 30 SEC for 2 minutes.
+Example: To set ADD 30 SEC for 2 minutes.

-Add 30 Sec.
-Press Add 30 Sec.
+Add 30sec.
+Touch Add 30 Sec.
 4 times.
 The oven begins cooking and the display shows time counting down.

-NOTE: If you press Add 30 Sec., it will add 30 seconds up to 99 min 59 seconds.
+NOTE: If you continue to touch Add 30 Sec., it will add 30 seconds up to 99 min 59 seconds.